aiven/aiven-docs/docs/products/clickhouse/reference/limitations.md

 ## Limitations

-From the information about restrictions on using Aiven for ClickHouse, you can easily draw conclusions on how to get your service to operate closer to its full potential.
+From the information about restrictions on using Aiven for ClickHouse, you can draw conclusions on how to get your service to operate closer to its full potential.
 Use **Recommended approach** as guidelines on how to work around specific restrictions.